corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/identity-manager.md

 configuration may need to be the private IP address, whilst external nodes would use the machines external IP/DNS name to connect to Identity Manager.

 Using a fixed IP address instead of a DNS address can prevent CRL endpoints in your CENM services' certificates from being reachable if you subsequently move CENM services to a new cluster.
 R3 do not support issues created as a result of fixed IP addresses being used in CRL endpoints.
 R3 recommends using only DNS addresses.
+R3 will not support changes to DNS addresses once specified in the CRL endpoint, as you can repoint the same DNS to the new CRL endpoint if necessary.
 {{< /note >}}

 ### Database